 As with people, the answer varies from dog to dog and is dependent on age, health, and breed.
 There are a few standard guidelines you can follow, however, to make sure that your dog is getting all the exercise she needs.

-How Much Exercise Does My Puppy Need?
+How Much Daily Exercise Does a Puppy Need?